Elisa Balsamo (cyclist): Career

 as well as stages at the Tour of California and the Giro delle Marche in Rosa.
 In 2020, Balsamo won the final stage of the Madrid Challenge, overtaking Lorena Wiebes in the final 50 metres.

 Balsamo began the 2021 season with a win at the GP Oetingen.
 She competed for Italy at the 2020 Summer Olympics; whilst she broke the Italian record as part of the team pursuit, she finished in 8th position in the madison and outside the Top 10 in the omnium.
 After a period of stage racing in Spain and The Netherlands, during which she finished second in the Grand Prix d'Isbergues, she was selected as part of the Italian team for the UCI Road World Championships.
 After a number of attempts by the Dutch team to break away from the group, Balsamo won the bunch sprint from the remaining group of around 25 riders, ahead of Marianne Vos.
 Her first win as World Champion came at The Women's Tour, in which she won the final stage.

+In 2026, Balsamo finished stage 1 of the Giro d'Italia Women second and was awarded first place after Lorena Wiebes was disqualified.
+Balsamo went on to finish first in stages 2 and 3 of the Giro, keeping the leaders jersey.
+She lost the general classification lead to Anna van der Breggen in stage 4, the mountain time trial, but continued to do well, winning the 6th stage of the Giro.